mosesmarthur/financedataset/README.md

 # Scripts
 - mlmodel.ipynb : Has list of machine learning model and output
-- deploytolambda.ipynb : how the same model can used in AWS
+- deploytolambda.ipy : how the same model can used in AWS